segmentio/segment-docs/src/connections/destinations/catalog/actions-taboola-actions/index.md

 ## Supported identifiers

-The **Taboola (Actions)** destination supports syncing Audiences to Taboola using either the `userId` and/or the `Mobile Device ID`.
+The **Taboola (Actions)** destination supports syncing Audiences to Taboola using either the `email` and/or the `Mobile Device ID`.
-`userId` will be automatically included if present.
+`email` will be automatically included if present.
 Additional configuration steps are required in order to sync `Mobile Device ID` values.
 To sync `Mobile Device ID` values ensure the following configuration:

 1. Your Engage Space's Identify Resolution rules will need to be configured for `android.id` and `ios.id` identifiers.
 This can be configured by navigating to `Unify` >> `Unify Settings`.
 ![Enage ID Resolution Settings with android.id and ios.id configured](images/engage_id_resolution_settings.png)